Education in England: Higher education

 The typical first degree offered at English universities is the bachelor's degree with honours, which usually lasts for three years, although more vocational foundation degrees, typically lasting two years (or full-time equivalent) are also available in some institutions.
-Many institutions now offer an integrated master's degree, particularly in STEM subjects, as a first degree, which typically lasts for four years, the first three years running parallel to the bachelor's course.
+Many institutions now offer integrated master's degrees, particularly in STEM subjects, as first degrees; these typically lasts for four years, the first three years running parallel to the bachelor's course in the subject.
 During a first degree students are known as undergraduates.
 The difference in fees between integrated and traditional postgraduate master's degrees (and that fees are capped at the first degree level for the former) makes taking an integrated master's degree as a first degree a more attractive option.
 Integrated master's degrees are often the standard route to chartered status for STEM professionals in England.

+The majority of international students in the United Kingdom chose a British institution because of the country's reputation for high quality education, a far higher proportion than in Canada or Australia (just over 20 per cent) or the US (around 15 per cent).
+The University of Oxford and the University of Cambridge rank among the top 10 of the major global rankings.
+At some institutions in London such as the London School of Economics and University College London, the majority of first degree students are from outside the UK.
+Including postgraduates, international students are also in the majority at Imperial College London and University of the Arts London.

 Postgraduate education

 Students who have completed a first degree can apply for postgraduate and graduate courses.
 These include: